Captured

 Introduction (continued)

-By 1800, British slave ships sailed to the African coast and bought their cargo of slaves from a factor, or direct from an African ruler.
+By 1800, British slave ships sailed to the African coast and bought their cargo of enslaved Africans from a factor, or direct from an African ruler.

 8 Captain Crow's estimate of the price of a slave at Bonny Bay, now Biafra, in 1801